entropyxyz/entropy-docs/content/basics/quickstart.md

     ```

 {{< callout type="info" >}}
-You can close the CLI tool at any time by pressing `CTRL` + `c`.
+**Closing the CLI**: You can close the CLI tool at any time by pressing `CTRL` + `c`.
 This will halt the CLI process and bring you back to your normal terminal window.
 {{< /callout >}}

 Next, you'll create an Entropy account.